Weary passengers head home after stinky Carnival cruise

 "If I go on another cruise, it will not be with Carnival," Petrone said on Friday.
 "I plan to return their voucher for a free cruise."

-Carnival Corp Chief Executive Micky Arison drew criticism in January 2012 for failing to travel to Italy and take personal charge during the Costa Concordia crisis.
+Carnival Corp Chairman and CEO Micky Arison drew criticism in January 2012 for failing to travel to Italy and take personal charge during the Costa Concordia crisis.
 The tragedy resulted in numerous lawsuits being filed against his company.

-Arison made his first public comment about the Triumph incident on Friday via Twitter.

-"We are very sorry for the difficult conditions experienced by our guests on Carnival Triumph, but glad that all guests are off safe and sound," he said.

-Carnival Corp shares on Friday closed down 43 cents, or 1.15 percent, at $36.92 on the New York Stock Exchange.
+Carnival Corp shares closed down 11 cents at $37.35 in trading on Thursday on the New York Stock Exchange.

+The company canceled 14 upcoming Triumph voyages that were scheduled through mid-April.

+The Triumph is a Bahamian-flagged vessel, and the Bahamas Maritime Authority will be the primary agency investigating the cause of the engine room fire.

+Earlier this month, Carnival repaired an electrical problem on one of the Triumph's alternators.
+The company said there was no evidence of any connection between the repair and the fire.

+For all the passengers' grievances, they will likely find it difficult to sue the cruise operator for any damages, legal analysts said.
+Over the years, the cruise industry has put in place a legal structure that shields operators from big-money lawsuits.

-(Additional reporting by David Adams and Kevin Gray, writing by Tom Brown and Colleen Jenkins; editing by David Adams, Paul Thomasch, G Crosse)
+(Additional reporting by David Adams and Colleen Jenkins; Writing by Tom Brown and Kevin Gray; Editing by David Adams, Jon Boyle and Gunna Dickson)